jornada-im/jornada-im.github.io/researcher_info.md

   7. When ready, click "Submit/Share Package" and then "Collaborate with Colleagues". **DO NOT USE "Submit Package to EDI" or we may miss your dataset**.
   8. On the "Invite a Collaborator" screen share the dataset with a Jornada data manager (<mailto:jornada.data@nmsu.edu>).

-  At this point, the Jornada IM Team will receive a notification and can access your dataset in ezEML to review, edit, and submit to EDI.
+  At this point, the Jornada IM Team will receive a notification and can access your dataset in ezEML to review, edit, and publish to EDI.

 ## Metadata templates

 A metadata template is a document with a structure and cues that help you collect the essential metadata needed to describe a published dataset.
 We have created Jornada metadata templates in [MS Word (.docx)](https://github.com/jornada-im/documentation/raw/main/templates/Jornada_metadata_template.docx) or [Excel (.xlsx)](https://github.com/jornada-im/documentation/raw/main/templates/Jornada_metadata_template.xlsx) formats.
 These templates contain sections for all critical pieces of metadata, along with instructions on what to include and how to structure the information.
 The [Excel version](https://github.com/jornada-im/documentation/raw/main/templates/Jornada_metadata_template.xlsx) is slightly more detailed and may be useful for complex datasets.
 Completed templates and accompanying data files should be sent to the Jornada IM team (<mailto:jornada.data@nmsu.edu>).